Wollondilly Shire Council is committed to road safety and keeping the community safe.

 Motorcycle riders only represent 3.7% of motor vehicle registrations, although they account for 15% of all road fatalities and 10% of injuries and motorcyclists are increasing in number on the road network.

 Riding a motorcycle is more mentally and physically demanding as it requires more focus and complex skills set than driving a car.

 Drivers often fail to see motorcyclists on our roads.
 Motorcyclists are one of the most vulnerable road users and this heightened vulnerability greatly increases the level of risk to injury in the event of a crash.

 As a result, wearing high visibility and good protective riding gear as well as maintaining awareness at all times can increase a rider’s safety.

 As people age, their driving ability is affected and it’s important to improve your safety when you’re out and about on or near the roads.
 The impact of health changes reduces the ability to survive a crash.
 People aged 75 years and over are three times more likely to be killed in a crash than people in their twenties.

-Learn about NSW older driver licencing system including driving assessment information requirements that come into effect at 75 and 85 years.
+Learn about NSW older driver licencing system including driving assessment information and the requirements that come into effect at 75 and 85 years of age.